 Principles of Persuasion

-In looking at this toolset, it is important to understand the psychology of why each tool is effective, not simply what it does.
-Our tools have all been crafted using the Seven Principles of Persuasion by Dr. Robert Cialdini, but who is Cialdini and why is his research so relevant to the creation of our tools?
+In looking at these, it is important to understand the psychology of why each solutions is effective, not simply what it does.
+Our technological solutions have all been crafted using the Seven Principles of Persuasion by Dr. Robert Cialdini, but who is Cialdini and why is his research so relevant to the creation of our product?

 Dr. Robert Cialdini has dedicated his career to researching the science of influence, which has earned him a worldwide reputation as an expert in negotiation, compliance and persuasion.
 His book “Influence”, was the result of a three-year program that studied the reasons people comply to requests in everyday settings.
 In his book, Dr. Cialdini lists six basic social & psychological principles that are the pillars of creating successful strategies to be able to influence people, later adding a 7th principle.
 Those seven principles are:

 Hotelchamp’s voucher solution shows visitors the benefits of booking directly on your website and offers them a unique discount voucher with which to do so.
 This voucher code, delivered via email, evokes an individual connection with the guest – it isn’t just a standard price you have shown on your website, it’s a special offer that is extended to them in a one-to-one interaction.
 This personalised experience is more than just a financial saving, it acts as a connection that compels guests to book direct.
 But why?

 It has to do with what Cialdini dubbed the Reciprocity principle.
 This principle is founded on the observation that when you offer someone something of value, the recipient often feels compelled to offer a gesture in return.

 Cialdini’s study illustrates this with a real-world observation:

 When dining in a restaurant, would you think that offering a customer a mint with their bill would increase the tip they give to the waiter?